legendu-net/blog/docs/articles/2018/09/ssh-tunnel/index.md

    (based on [paramiko](https://github.com/paramiko/paramiko))
    .

-## SSH Tunnel
+## Dynamic Port Forwarding (SOCKS Proxy, -D)

-You can create a SSH tunnel from your local machine to a server using the command below.
+You can create dynamic port forwarding (which acts as a SOCKS proxy) from your local machine to a server using the command below.

 ```
 :::bash